-deficiencies, including inconsistent information on critical plan elements and excessively optimistic assumptions for the financial resources that would be available to a covered firm and its ability to access financial assistance at the time of bankruptcy.
-Furthermore, even though Silicon Valley Bank ("SVB"), Signature Bank, and First Republic Bank were not required to file resolution plans under section 165(d) of the Dodd-Frank Act and the current rule, the Agencies' experience with these failures and their implications for financial stability and systemic risk motivated and informed this Proposal.
+The Proposal describes the Agencies' expectations for resolution plan content, based on reviews of the plans that the covered firms submitted in 2021.
+Those submissions had several deficiencies, including inconsistent information on critical plan elements, excessively optimistic assumptions for the financial resources that would be available to a covered firm and its ability to access financial assistance at the time of bankruptcy, unreliable financial information, and a lack of detail and clarity on how the covered firm's U.S. resolution strategy and capabilities would interact with its home-country resolution strategy.
+Furthermore, the Agencies' recent experience with Credit Suisse, as well as Silicon Valley Bank ("SVB"), Signature Bank, and First Republic Bank, motivated and informed this Proposal.

 We support several aspects of the Proposal, but also urge the Agencies to make some necessary and meaningful changes to strengthen it before finalization.
 First and most importantly, the proposed guidance should be changed to a legally enforceable rule, wherever practicable.
-The covered firms that are subject to this Proposal are large enough and pose a severe enough threat to the financial system that their resolution planning must be enforceable.
-Additionally, the full resolution plans should be updated more frequently than the proposed three-year cycle, and expectations should be better aligned for both single point of entry ("SPOE") and multiple point of entry ("MPOE") filers.
-Finally, we agree that there may not be clarity on key aspects in time for incorporation in the next scheduled filings that are due July 1, 2024.
+The covered firms that are subject to this Proposal are large enough and pose a severe enough threat to the financial system that their resolution planning must be enforceable, especially the separability of legal entities in the bankruptcy process.
+Additionally, the full resolution plans should be updated more frequently than the proposed cycle and expectations should be better aligned for U.S. single point of entry ("U.S. SPOE") and U.S. multiple point of entry ("U.S. MPOE") filers.
+Finally, we agree that there may not be clarity on key aspects in time for incorporation in the next set of scheduled filings that are due July 1, 2024.
 Therefore, we support a one-time extension for the 2024 filers to allow for the inclusion of new and modified components resulting from this Proposal, with the goal of improving resolution planning and preparedness at covered firms as soon as possible.